intentor/adic/README.md

 container.Bind<SomeType>().ToFactory(factoryInstance);
 ```

 **Note:** factories are resolved and injected by the container.
-So, it's possible to receive dependencies either by construtor or fields/properties.
+So, it's possible to receive dependencies either by construtor and/or fields/properties.

 ### <a id="bindings-setup"></a>Bindings setup